|Results of the RO materials piloting|

 acquainted in the ‘60s with

-2.1.
-CONCEPT OF LEARNING A LANGUAGE THROUGH SINGING
+2. LEARNING A LANGUAGE THROUGH SINGING

 Songs present a powerful tool for language learning.
 No wonder that the idea of using music in a language classroom receives more and more attention by both researchers and practicing language teachers.